 Both Venaseal and Closurefast RFA were effective in closure of the target GSV, resulting in similar and significant improvements in the patient’s quality of life through 24 months.
 These results suggest that CAC of the GSV is safe and durable out to 2 years.

-The results of this trial suggest that both Closurefast RFA and Venaseal are durable, safe and effective options for patients with venous insufficiency.
-Thus we offer both and allow our patients to consider the options, and choose what is best for them when a procedure is indicated.
+The now long term results of this trial suggest that both Closurefast RFA and Venaseal are durable, safe and effective options for patients with venous insufficiency.
+Thus we offer both and allow our patients to consider the options, and assist patients to choose what is best for them when a vein procedure is indicated.

 ClinicalTrials.gov Identifiers (follow links for more information on clinical trial design):